vrc-get/vrc-get/docs/vpm-spec.md

 > Therefore, please be careful when you compress your VPM Package.

 > [!NOTE]
+> Notes About Deflate64 Compression Method
 >
-> For better compatibility, the VPM Archive File [[SHOULD NOT]] use the compression method other than Deflate.
+> For better compatibility, the VPM Archive File **SHOULD NOT** use the compression method other than Deflate.
 >
 > Most implementation of Zip file only supports the Deflate compression method or store uncompressed bytes.
-> For example, the standard library of go only supports the Deflate compression method and uncompressed bytes.
+> For example, the standard library of go, python,
+> and java only supports the Deflate compression method and uncompressed bytes.
 >
 > However, the Microsoft Windows built-in Zip file compressor may use the Deflate64 compression method.
 > The Deflare64 compression method is proprietary and not supported by most of the Zip file implementations.
 > As a result, some existing VPM Packages may use the Deflate64 compression method in their Package Archive File.
-> Therefore, VPM Clients **SHOULD** Support the Deflate64 compression method.
+> Therefore, it might be better for VPM Clients to support the Deflate64 compression method,
+> but due to lack of the documentation, We think it's not suitable to mark as **SHOULD**.
 >
 > Side Note: the Deflate64 compression method is not publicly documented.
 > In the APPNOTE.TXT by pkware, deflate64 is described as "Deflate64(tm) is supported by the Deflate extractor.",